A Tale of 4 Companies

 A lot of companies we work with feel like their company is utterly unique, and no one has ever seen their problems before.
 This one was the opposite– they didn’t understand why we couldn’t just wave the MBD wand and make it all happen for them.
 The truth of the matter is in that balance– understanding that you don’t have to reinvent the wheel, but realizing that your company’s current state, culture, and goals all inform your MBD journey.

 Why should you embrace MBD?

-In our work with 20-some companies in MBD, we’ve established some key messages which sell not only to the executives, but also to the downstream consumers.
+In our work with 20-some companies in MBD, we’ve established some key messages which sell to the executives and downstream consumers.

-Which of these would be compel you to champion an MBD implementation initiative at your company?
+Which of these would compel you to champion an MBD implementation initiative at your company?